sczyh30/vertx-blueprint-microservice/README.md

 ## Build/Run

+First, for `api-gateway` and `monitor-dashboard` component, you have to enter the `src/resources/webroot` directory and install the frontend dependencies with **bower**:

+    bower install

-To build the code:
+Then build the code:

     mvn clean install

-To run the microservice with Docker Compose:
+To run the microservice with Docker Compose, please refer to the [run instruction](http://www.sczyh30.com/vertx-blueprint-microservice/index.html#show-time-).

-    cd docker
-    sudo ./run.sh

 ## Contributing